top of page

 book%20cover.JPG

 Julia's research examines Gothic, comics, and children's literature, and she has published widely in these areas and spoken at lots of international conferences and conventions.
-Her books include the monographs Gothic for Girls: Misty and British Comics (University Press of Mississippi, 2019), Gothic in Comics and Graphic Novels: A Critical Approach (McFarland, 2014), the co-authored Readers' Guide to Essential Criticism: Comics and Graphic Novels (Bloomsbury, 2022), and the co-edited collections Multimodal Comics (Intellect, 2024), The Routledge Companion to Literary Media (Routledge, 2023) and Real Lives, Celebrity Stories (Bloomsbury, 2014).
+Her books include the monographs Gothic for Girls: Misty and British Comics (University Press of Mississippi, 2019), Gothic in Comics and Graphic Novels: A Critical Approach (McFarland, 2014), the co-authored Readers' Guide to Essential Criticism: Comics and Graphic Novels (Bloomsbury, 2022), and the co-edited collections Horror and Comics (University of Wales Press, 2025), Multimodal Comics (Intellect, 2024), The Routledge Companion to Literary Media (Routledge, 2023) and Real Lives, Celebrity Stories (Bloomsbury, 2014).
 Gothic for Girls won the 2019 Broken Frontier Award for Best Book on Comics and Julia has previously won the Inge Award for Comics Scholarship (2015) for her work on The Walking Dead.
 In 2024 she won the Kinnard Award for Comics Education

 Find out more about my research and latest publications by following me @hypnojoo.bsky.social